Difference Between a Line of Credit and a Personal Loan?

 Because a personal loan is a lump sum, you will be paying for the entire loan no matter how much money you actually use.
-A line of credit gives you the ability to pay only on the money that you use as it is needed.
+A line of credit gives you the ability to pay only on the money that you use as you need it.

 A personal loan gives you the ability to obtain a fixed interest rate.
 If you do not want to watch the market for the best time to actually get a loan, a fixed rate is usually your best option.
 A line of credit forces you to pay a variable rate, which may go up depending on market conditions.

 Your monthly payment on an LOC comes solely from the amount of money that you borrow.
-On a personal loan, your monthly payment is defined by the terms of repayment as well as the total amount borrowed.
+On a personal loan, the terms of repayment define your monthly payment as well as the total amount you borrowed.
 These terms can be advantageous or disadvantageous depending on your negotiation skills and the leverage that you have.

 The personal loan allows you to spend the money on anything that you want.
 You can use it for a vacation, new clothes, home maintenance or anything else you can think of.
 The LOC is sometimes monitored more closely.
-It is usually preferred by people who need financing for many things but not all at once.
+People who need financing for many things but not all at once usually prefer it.